nikolak/BBBot/README.md

 `.say <channel> <text>` - if bot is present on <channel> it will say <text> on that channel, channel can be entered as `#<channel>` or `<channel>`

-`.timelimit <number>` - timelimit is number of seconds that need to pass before command can be used again by normal users i.e. not in admin or auth list
+`.time <limit/notify> <seconds>` - sets limit and notify values in seconds. limit is number of seconds that need to pass before command can be used again by normal users i.e. not in admin or auth list. notify is the minimu time that needs to pass before bot will warn someone that he can't use command due to `limit` limit.

-`.notifytime <number>` - notifytime is number of seconds since last notification that command can't be used more than x number of seconds, to disable type something like 99999999

 To clear all stream links use `.remove stream clear_all` this will display current stream list in case you want to undo clear_all command.